Goose as food: Germany

-In Germany, roast goose is a staple for Christmas Day meals.
-A traditional German dish is Gefüllter Gänsehals, a dish of goose neck stuffed with a mixture of goose liver, bacon, bread, and herbs which is sautéed, simmered, and sliced for serving.
+In Germany roast goose is the traditional Christmas Day dish and is almost always served with red cabbage.
+In some parts of the country the bird is accompanied by potato dumplings; in other areas noodles are served.
+Roast goose may be stuffed with chestnuts, prunes and apples ("Gefüllter Gansebraten mit Esskastanie") Stuffed goose neck is considered a delicacy in Germany: a filleted neck is stuffed with goose liver, pork, truffle, onion and fat bacon all minced.
+The result is sewn at both ends and resembles a fat sausage, which is fried in butter.
+Goose also features in Schwarzsauer: a stew of goose with pears, prunes and apples.

 Hungary

 The "goose region" of Hungary is the southern Great Hungarian Plains.
 Goose liver is a major export.

+Italy

+In the Middle Ages a young goose had the same high prestige as a sucking pig: Piero Camporesi quotes a traditional saying, "Porco d'un mese, oca di tre, è un mangiar da re" – a piglet one month old, and a young goose of three, are food for a king.
+In Italy, goose used to be the traditional food for the feast of All Saints in early November.
+The bird would be roast with a stuffing of chestnuts and fruit.
+Areas in Lombardy and the Veneto, where there is plentiful grazing, have seen a revival of goose gastronomy.

 Poland

 Geese have been raised for food in Poland for centuries.
 In the 1600s and 1700s they were particularly popular for feast and celebration dinners.
 Czernina soup was traditionally popular.
 National consumption of goose has decreased, with most geese being consumed on St. Martin's Day.

+Spain

+Oca con peras – baby goose with pears, poached in white stock with pine nuts, raisins and parsley – is particularly associated with Gerona and the feast day that marks the winter solstice.
+Elisabeth Luard calls the dish "one of the great classics of the Catalan kitchen".

+Sweden

+In addition to roast goose stuffed with apples and prunes, familiar in other cuisines, there is a Swedish dish called Sprängd gås, in which a goose is immersed in brine for two or three days and then gently poached with carrots, onions, parsley and peppercorns.
+It may be served either hot or cold.

 North America

 Canada

 Many indigenous people of North America traditionally depended heavily on goose as a food.

 United States

 Goose has generally been replaced by the turkey in the United States; the high price per pound of goose and low ratio of meat to bone and fat makes goose more expensive per serving than turkey.
 While goose was once a common Christmas dinner in the United States, it has become less popular as the main dish than other meats or fish.